How to use LeanOnMe positioning cushions

 Healthcare workers are now fully aware of the importance of minimising pressure and shear by maintaining an appropriate resting position 24 hours a day, 7 days a week.
 This awareness further helps promote respiration and rest, both of which are vital for rehabilitation and overall well-being.

-• reducing the risk of pressure injury
+• reducing risk of pressure injury

 • relieving pain perception

-• reducing the risk of joint stiffness
+• reducing risk of joint stiffness

 • relieving oedema by elevation